Project ATLiS Scholarship

 - Service obligation in special education

-The scholarship program is only open to individual who have taught for 2 years as of December 31, 2019 and who have a current full LBS1 teaching endorsement and therefore are able to teach students across all grade levels.
+Applicants must have at least 2 years of teaching experience by December 31 of the same year they apply.
+They must also have a current full LBS1 teaching endorsement to be able to teach students across all grade levels.
 Unfortunately, individuals with an LBS1 approval or limited LBS1 endorsement (e.g., only able to teach students with disabilities in certain grade spans) are not eligible for the scholarship.

 The program requires 36 credits and is completed in one full year starting in the summer semester.